 First, Jesus anticipates his sufferings and resurrection (Mk 8.31; 9.30-31; 10.33-34; Mt 16.21-28; 17.22-23; 20.17-19; Lk 9.22-27).
 We repeatedly meet with Jesus’ prediction that “the Son of Man will be betrayed, suffer, die, and on the third day rise” (and similar phrases).
 It’s clear that Jesus knows he will be betrayed and murdered.
 He knows he will be handed over to religious scapegoating violence.
 There’s no surprise here.
-In addition, and importantly, he is as confident that he will rise as he certain that he will suffer and die.
-He knows the game-plan heading into Jerusalem.
+In addition, and importantly, he is as confident that he will be vindicated as he is certain that he will suffer and die.

 Second, Jesus makes it clear that “No man takes my life from me.
 I lay it down.
 I take it up.”
 Not only does he know the game-plan, but he is quarterbacking the play.
 Some want to ignore or dismiss the implications of Jesus’ claim that he will raise up his own body, but it has to be taken into any account of what one takes Jesus to mean by the Cry.
 I suggest that at the very least this means Jesus decides to submit himself to be killed and that nothing done to him by others wrests his command of the narrative and meaning of his suffering from him.
 This in itself makes any deconstruction of the divine identity Jesus enjoys exegetically untenable.